ONSdigital/dp/MODULES.md

 ### Some title

-A Go modules project requires the project to live outside of your go path.
+A Go modules project requires the project to live outside of your $GOPATH.
- - If you haven't already create a new go projects directory outside of your go path - for me this is:
+ - If you haven't already create a new go projects directory outside of your $GOPATH.
+For me this is: `/Users/dave/go-projects`
-    `/Users/dave/go-projects`
  - Git clone your repo into this directory
- - Create and swicth to a feature branch for the migration.
+ - Create and switch to a feature branch for the migration.

 ### Creating a module
 Go modules does support migrating from vendor but I ran into issues whilst trying this.
 For now I would recommend